 Every time I drive 90 minutes to hug and kiss Elizabeth, to tell her I love her and watch her stare off into the distance, rocking and moaning, I hope for that rare moment when I get a fleeting smile or get to see some spark of life in her mostly blank, heavily-medicated face and empty eyes.
 Occasionally, a Disney song I play or sing to her will spur a momentary grin or reaction.
 I also brace myself each afternoon to read my email and see if her teacher will be reporting an injury or property damage at school that day.

 Since the current Plandemic started months ago, her excellent care facility has been in “indefinite lockdown” due to state tyranny.
-We have never gone five weeks, let alone seven months without seeing Elizabeth since she was born.
+We have never gone five weeks, let alone months without seeing Elizabeth since she was born.
 We ache to see her and the care home reports she longs to see us as well.
 We call a couple of times a week just to sing her a song, to let her hear our voices, or to see us on FaceTime.
 She can’t have a conversation.
 Usually she rocks and moans.
 Occasionally, we get a fleeting smile or she hums a few notes from a movie.
 I truly can’t describe what this is like for all of us.
-I have fought ‘the system’ long and hard these past few months, to exercise Elizabeth’s legal rights to see her family, and it appears we have prevailed and will finally see her in the next week, for a long-awaited and long-overdue visit.
+I have fought ‘the system’ long and hard these past few months, to exercise Elizabeth’s legal rights to see her family.
+We prevailed and finally got to see her one time a few weeks back, for a long-awaited and long-overdue visit.

 I never read those vaccine inserts prior to Elizabeth’s vaccine injury.
 Most parents never do.
 I’m not referring to the single immunization information sheet that your doctor provides.
 Rather I am referring to the full manufacturer’s insert that most physicians and nurses throw out without reading and certainly never offer their patients for review.